Protect your timekeeping investments by choosing one of these best watch winders of 2020.

-Whether you choose the cherry or Burlwood color options, this Diplomat watch winder stands out.
-It holds two watches on its single turntable.
-You can set it to turn clockwise, counterclockwise, or auto swap.
-Inside is a near silent Japanese Mabuchi motor.
+Whether you choose the cherry or Burlwood color options, this Diplomat double watch winder stands out.
+It holds two different watches on its single turntable, and you can set it to turn clockwise, counterclockwise, or auto swap.
+Inside is a near-silent Japanese Mabuchi motor.

 Your watches sit on a smooth cream leatherette pillow.
 There’s a knob inside this Diplomat watch winder to set each of the four different timer sequences.
-It comes with an adapter or uses batteries.
 It might not work for over-large watches, since there’s not that much space to maneuver them.
-For holding two watches, it’s compact in size and measures 7” wide, 7” deep, and 7.5” high.
+For holding two different watches, it’s compact in size and measures 7” wide, 7” deep, and 7.5” high.

 You get enough space in this luxurious and handsome Teeming watch winder to really show off your timepiece collection in style.

-Natural hard wood in a glossy sheen makes up the frame, with a synthetic leather interior and glass domed lid.
+Natural hardwood in a glossy sheen makes up the frame, with a synthetic leather interior and glass-domed lid.
 As a bonus, it’s lockable and comes with its own key.
-There are four separate rotors, each big enough for two watches, plus additional storage along the bottom for eight more watches.
+There are four separate rotors, each big enough for two watches for a total of four watches, plus additional storage along the bottom for eight more watches.

 A silent Japanese Mabuchi motor keeps the rotors turning, and the pillows are removable.
-This Teeming watch winder comes with five program settings that offer different TPD and rest times.
-You can choose from AC/DC adapter or 3 D sized batteries.
+This Teeming watch winder comes with five rotation settings that offer different TPD and rest times.
+You can choose from an AC/DC adapter or 3 D sized batteries.
 There’s even an LED blue light inside to see your watches.
-However it’s quite big, measuring 21.7″ L x 9.5″ W x 9.1″.
+However, it’s quite big, measuring 21.7″ L x 9.5″ W x 9.1″.